 Complaints of sexual harassment filed by a student against another student, or student against the criteria of a program, shall be referred and handled pursuant to the district's Procedures to Resolve Student Complaints of Sexual Harassment & Discrimination.
-Such complaints should be directed to the Dean of Student Affairs & Activities in Room 2002, 650.949.7241, or contact the Title IX coordinator, Laureen Balducci, vice president of Student Services, at 650.949.7823.
+Such complaints should be directed to the Dean of Student Affairs & Activities/Title IX Coordinator in Room 2002, 650.949.7241.

 Complaints of sexual harassment filed by a student against another student, or student against the criteria of a program, shall be referred and handled pursuant to the district's Procedures to Resolve Student Complaints of Sexual Harassment & Discrimination.
-Such complaints should be directed to Student Affairs & Activities Dean in Room 2002 or call 650.949.7241 or contact the Title IX coordinator at 650.949.7823.
+Such complaints should be directed to Student Affairs & Activities Dean/Title Ix Coordinator in Room 2002 or call 650.949.7241.

 Title IX is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 In addition to traditional educational institutions, Title IX also applies to any education or training program operated by a recipient of federal financial assistance.
 Many of these education programs became subject to Title IX regulations in 2000.
 Foothill College has responsibilities to ensure that students and employees comply with the nondiscrimination mandate of Title IX and its procedural requirements.
 Foothill College has established a method for receiving and resolving sex-based discrimination complaints.
-At Foothill College, Laureen Balducci, the associate vice president of Student Services is the institution's designated Title IX coordinator.
-For information, call 650.949.7823 or visit Room 8104.
+At Foothill College, Catalina Rodriguez, is the institution's designated Title IX coordinator.
+For information, call 650.949.7241.

 Foothill College takes all steps necessary to provide a positive educational and employment environment that encourages equal educational opportunities.
 The college actively seeks to educate staff and students on the deleterious effects of expressions of hatred or contempt based on age, ancestry, color, gender, gender identity, marital status, medical condition, mental disability, national origin, physical disability, race, religious creed, sexual orientation or veteran status; and promotes equality and mutual respect among all groups and individuals.
 Standards of conduct for students and the applicable sanctions for violating the standards of student conduct are contained in the Academic Policies section in the Course Catalog and online at foothill.edu.